-THE McCOLLOUGH FACE LIFTING CLASSIFICATION SYSTEM
+THE McCOLLOUGH CONDITION-SPECIFIC FACE LIFTING CLASSIFICATION SYSTEM

 "Face Lift" is the term commonly used to describe a surgical procedure better known in medical circles as "rhytidectomy" (removal of loose, wrinkled skin of the face and neck).
 The procedure is designed to re-create the firmer, smoother face of youth.
 However, not all face lifts are the same - nor should they be!
 The reason is: not all faces are the same.
 And, at different ages the same face is a different face.
-And that this is true, calls for condition-specific treatment plans.
+And that this is true, calls for condition-specific treatment plans meaning that the procedures recommended address the current condition rather than a "one-procedure-fits-all approach".
+For example, while a "Deep Plane" Facelift might be the right procedure for a fifty-Fivish plus patient, it might not be the appropriate procedure for a Forty-Fivish patient, or for a patient that's had a previous facelift.